 Some of the family were found in the North Riding of Yorkshire at Wykeham.
 "Wykeham Abbey, the seat of the Hon.
 Marmaduke Langley, who is lord of the manor and chief owner of the soil, is a neat mansion, standing in a finely wooded park about a mile south of the village."

 Langley Castle is a restored medieval tower house, now operated as an hotel, situated in the village of Langley in the valley of the River South Tyne, Northumberland.
 This castle was never held by the Langley family but is so named because of its proximity to the village.
 Langley Chapel is a 17th century Anglican parish church, located near Acton Burnell, Shropshire, England.

-Important Dates for the Longwee family
+Early History of the Longwee family

 This web page shows only a small excerpt of our Longwee research.
 Another 65 words (5 lines of text) covering the years 1576, 1341, 1402, 1363, 1437, 1386, 1404, 1548, 1602, 1595, 1596, 1611 and 1679 are included under the topic Early Longwee History in all our PDF Extended History products and printed products wherever possible.

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Longwee include Langley, Langlee, Langleigh and others.